 top of page

-Chinook had been one of the top names in motorhomes since its debut as Mair & Son, Inc. back in 1938.
-However, it was not until the early 1950s that mass produced motorhomes started hitting the road, only proving that Chinook RV has consistently been an innovative leader in the motorhome industry, which stayed true throughout the years and again with the 1966 Chinook 1400.
-With the incorporation of fiberglass, Chinook was able to be one of the first companies to create a sleek and aerodynamic design; making Chinook one of the most sought after brands.
+Chinook has a rich history that spans several decades, earning its reputation as a top name in the motorhome industry since its inception as Mair & Son, Inc. in 1938.
+But it wasn't until the early 1950s that mass-produced motorhomes started hitting the open road, solidifying Chinook's position as an innovative leader in the industry.
+Fast forward to 1966, and Chinook once again showcased its pioneering spirit with the introduction of the revolutionary Chinook 1400.
+Incorporating cutting-edge fiberglass technology, Chinook became one of the first companies to create sleek and aerodynamic motorhome designs, instantly making it one of the most coveted brands out there.

 bottom of page